Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Introduction

 \subsection{Main contributions}

 Our sketching operator is defined via a combination of a sparse parity check matrix and a partial DFT matrix.
 This operator was proposed for compressed sensing of (vector) signals in \cite{li2019sublinear,bakshi2016SHOFA}.
+The sparsity and DFT structure of the operator ensure that the cost of computing the sketch is low.
 Our main contribution is the design and analysis of a two-stage iterative algorithm to recover the signal vectors from the sketch $\by$.
 The two stages use the sparsity and low-rank properties of the signal matrix $\bX_0$ to iteratively identify and solve equations with a single unknown.

 \paragraph{Noiseless setting} The sketching scheme and the recovery algorithm are described in Section \ref{sec:scheme_and_algorithm} for the noiseless case, that is, when $\bW = 0$ in \eqref{eq:noisy_observation_model}.
 In Section \ref{sec:main_results}, we provide theoretical guarantees on the performance of the scheme.
 For sufficiently large $k$, Theorem \ref{thm:main_result_symm} shows that the scheme has the following features when $\bX_0$ is symmetric in \eqref{eq:def_X0}: